Linkta-org/core/.github/decisions/Custom_Hooks_Audit.md

 ## Decision
 While not every query or mutation needs to be encapsulated in a custom hook, writing a custom hook is recommended when logic is complex, is likely to be reused, or has a clear benefit from abstraction.

-This custom hook audit will focus on making changes that clearly need improve maintainability and consistency.
+This custom hook audit will focus on making changes that clearly need improve functionality, maintainability, and consistency.